shadabwahidullah/Spacebox-Application-project/README.md

 `npm update`

+4 - go to /root/redux/const and replace the value for ACCESS_TOKEN with your on personal access token to create a personal access token follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-4 - start your local server and build project using
+5 - start your local server and build project using

 `npm start`

 ## Testing

 We use Jest library to test our code.
+I have not added tests yet, but I will implement unit tests and snapshot tests soon.

 You can run those tests locally if you follow the steps above from 1 to 3, and then run: